 Medical, Cultural or ‘Rite of Passage’ Circumcision

 The Dogon are an ethnic group living in the central plateau region of Mali, in Western Africa.
 Their population numbers between 400,000 and 800,000.
 In Dogon thought, male and females are born with both sexual components.
 The clitoris is considered male, while the foreskin is considered to be female.
 Originally, for the Dogon, man was endowed with a dual soul, and circumcision eliminates the superfluous one.
 Rites of circumcision thus allow each sex to assume its proper physical identity.
 Boys are circumcised in age groups of three years, counting for example all boys between 9 and 12 years old.
 This marks the end of their youth, and they are now initiated.
 The blacksmith performs the circumcision.
 Afterwards, they stay for a few days in a hut separated from the rest of the village people, until the wound has healed.
 The circumcision is a reason for celebration and the initiated boys go around and receive presents.
 They make music on a special instrument that is made of a rod of wood and calabashed that makes the sound of a rattle.
 The village of Songho has a circumcision cave ornamented with red and white rock paintings of animals and plants.
 Nearby is a cave where music instruments are stored.
 The newly circumcised men must walk around naked for a month after the procedure so that their achievement in age can be admired by the citizens of the tribe.
 This practice has been passed down for generations and is always followed, even during winter.
-They are one of several African ethnic groups that practices female genital mutilation.
+They are one of several African ethnic groups that practices female cutting.
 The majority of the Dogon women practice a class 2 circumcision, meaning that both the clitoris and the labia minora are removed.
 Girls are circumcised around the age of 7 or 8 years, sometimes younger.
 Circumcision for both male and female is seen as necessary for the individual to gain gender.
 Before circumcision they are seen as ‘neuter’.
-It’s seriously sad and lamentable when cultures seemingly become SO entrenched in their own ‘delusions’ that they become unshakibly entrenched with rock-like tenacity.